Finding all stable matchings with assignment constraints: Introduction

 \2

-{\sc Constrained Stable Matchings} imposes constraints on individual participants.
-But since the unit of measurement in a matching problem is the pair and not the individual, what really matters is the combinations of pairs that are consistent with stability.
-There is a well-known analog concerning combinations of individual market participants.
-The celebrated result known as the {\it rural hospitals theorem} confirms that if a market participant is not matched in some stable matching then they are never matched in any.\footnote{ The observation that the same market participants appear in every stable matching was made first by \cite{McVitieWilson:1970:BIT} for the original one-to-one matching environment.
-This result was extended to the richer many-to-one matching environment in \cite{Roth:1984:JPE} and \cite{GaleSotomayor:1985:AMM,GaleSotomayor:1985:DAM} where it was also noted that those on the side of the ``one'' are matched with the same number of individuals in every stable matching. {\cite{Roth:1984:JPE} was a study of the National Resident Matching Program (the NRMP - the system in the United States of America that matches junior doctors to hospitals).
-This finding became known as ``the rural hospitals theorem'' due to the fact that the underserved hospitals (that are always underserved) were often to be found in supposedly less desirable (rural) locations.
-The result was further extended in \cite{Roth:1986:E} where it was shown that any hospital with unfilled positions in some stable matching is, it turns out, assigned the same set of junior doctors in every stable matching.}} By virtue of the rural hospitals theorem, knowledge of any stable matching allows the identification of which workers are employed and which positions are filled in every equilibrium, thereby answering the analog of {\sc Reduced Constrained Stable Matchings} for individuals.\footnote{To see how closely related the two issues are consider the following.
-Had we referred to {\sc Reduced Constrained Stable Matchings} by the equally appropriate name of {\sc Stable Match Checking for Pairs}, then any procedure that generates a stable matching provides an answer to {\sc Stable Match Checking for Individuals}, i.e., our rebranded question with the word ``{\sc Pairs}'' replaced by the word ``{\sc Individuals}''.}
+The {rural hospitals theorem} confirms that if a market participant is not matched in some stable matching then they are never matched in any, thereby answering the equivalent of {\sc Reduced Constrained Stable Matchings} for individual participants.\footnote{ The observation that the same market participants appear in every stable matching was made first by \cite{McVitieWilson:1970:BIT} for the original one-to-one environment and is sometimes referred as the ``lone wolf theorem''.
+The result was extended to richer many-to-one environments in \cite{Roth:1984:JPE} and \cite{GaleSotomayor:1985:AMM,GaleSotomayor:1985:DAM} where it was also noted that those on the side of the ``one'' are matched with the same number of individuals in every stable matching. {\cite{Roth:1984:JPE} was a study of the National Resident Matching Program (the NRMP - the system in the United States of America that matches junior doctors to hospitals), and this finding became known as ``the rural hospitals theorem'' due to the fact that the underserved hospitals (that are always underserved) were typically found in supposedly less desirable (rural) locations.
+The result was further extended in \cite{Roth:1986:E} where it was shown that any hospital with unfilled positions in some stable matching is, it turns out, assigned the same set of junior doctors in every stable matching.}} While rightly celebrated, the result demonstrates that a market designer who insists on stability is powerless in influencing which collection of market participants ``are in'' and which collection of market participants ``are out''.
+We believe this underscores the importance for our focus on what collections of pairs can/cannot appear together in some stable assignment, because influencing who the participants that ``are in'' will be paired with is the only dimension in which a designer can have any sway.
+For this reason, we hope that our results will be of interest to practitioners of market design and not purely of theoretical interest.